What is pirated software?

 The common point of most of the above programs (except for the issue of usage fees) is that users cannot request the system to delete the collected data.
 This means that users will lose control of the information after installing and using this software.

 Similar situations appear on many different software stores such as Huawei's App Gallery, Xiaomi Store or Galaxy Store.
-In general, fake software tries to trick users into buying subscriptions to use, or abuse access to get information to sell to advertisers, but that is not the most worrying problem.
+In general, fake software tries to trick users into buying subscriptions to use, or abuse access rights to get information to sell to advertisers, but that is not the most worrying problem.

 The risks associated with counterfeit software

-Spam, Trojans, phishing attacks ...: these automated tools, once secretly installed on the phone, can start sending spam to all contacts in the phonebook, take control of the device, steal information to steal bank money...
+Spam, Trojans, phishing attacks ...: these automatic tools, once secretly installed on the phone, can start sending spam to all contacts in the phonebook, take control of the device, steal information to steal bank money...

-How to identify counterfeit software
+How to recognize counterfeit software

 To detect potentially risky programs, users just need to pay attention to a few details before installing them on their personal computers.